-Emergency Management cautions against driving - Mississippi's Best Community Newspaper
+Emergency Management cautions against driving during winter storm - Mississippi's Best Community Newspaper

-Emergency Management cautions against driving
+Emergency Management cautions against driving during winter storm

 Just after 8 a.m., The Natchez Police Department announced on social media that John R. Junkin Drive is closed due to two AMR trucks getting stuck in the ice and snow.

-Natchez Police Chief Joseph Daughtry said at least two other cars have been stuck while driving and asked people to please
+Natchez Police Chief Joseph Daughtry said at least two other cars have been stuck while driving and asked people to avoid being on the roads.

 “People are having problems getting around,” Daughtry said.
 “We’re doing the best we can.
 We encourage folks to please stay at home.”